omeka/omeka-s-enduser/docs/modules/customvocab.md

 - **Terms**: a list of plain-text terms, one word or phrase per line.
 This populates the property as text.
 - **Items**: a drop-down of Item Sets in your Omeka S installation.
 Choosing one of these will create a custom vocab populated by items from that item set.
 When used, the property is populated as an Omeka Resource, not text.
 - **URIs**: a list of URIs with or without labels, one URI per line.
-To include a label, add a space and the label after the URI (for example, "https://youromekainstall.org/item/1119 ").
+To include a label, add a space and the label after the URI (for example, "https://youromekainstall.org/item/1119 Canada").
 When used, the property will populate as a link to the external resource.

 Hit "Submit" to save changes.